JakeRuth/cubers-unite/README.md

 Tech Stack (for now I'm keeping this list super abstracted):
 - Python: Backend Lambda functions
 - ReactJS/Redux: Front-end website (See the [README](https://github.com/JakeRuth/cubers-unite/tree/master/website) for more information!)
-- Cloudfront templates: Programatic way to handle aws services (I believe these can be generated with AWS but I'm not positive)
+- [Serverless](https://github.com/serverless/serverless): Framework used to make configuring/deploying to AWS easy and programmatic :)